Law of Cambodia: Constitution

 The Constitution is the supreme law of Cambodia, therefore, all legal norms must comply with it.

 Confirming the conformity of laws in the process of being adopted or already ratified falls under the authority the Constitutional Council at the request of the King, the Prime Minister, the president of one of the two parliamentary chambers, a quarter of the senators, a tenth of the deputies or a court.

 The procedure for constitutional revision differs from that for laws.
 Its initiative belongs to the King, to the Prime Minister or to the President of the National Assembly on the proposal of at least a quarter of its members.
-In order to avoid too many changes, the modification of this fundamental law must be approved by at least two thirds of the deputies.
+To avoid too many changes, the modification of this fundamental law must be approved by at least two-thirds of the deputies.

 In fact, since its promulgation on September 29, 1993, the constitution has undergone several revisions.
-First on October 14, 1994, the constitution was amended in order to make up for the frequent stays of Norodom Sihanouk abroad: the function of Head of State and his power of signature of official documents could be delegated in the absence of the king.
-Thus, the decree of October 19, 2004 creating the Khmer Rouge Tribunal or rather the Extraordinary chambers within the Cambodian courts responsible for trying the last Khmer Rouge leaders still alive was, for example, signed by Chea Sim, acting head of state in the absence of Norodom Sihanouk.
+First on October 14, 1994, the constitution was amended to make up for the frequent stays of Norodom Sihanouk abroad: the function of Head of State and his power of signature of official documents could be delegated in the absence of the king.
+Thus, the decree of October 19, 2004, creating the Khmer Rouge Tribunal or rather the Extraordinary chambers within the Cambodian courts responsible for trying the last Khmer Rouge leaders still alive was, for example, signed by Chea Sim, acting head of state in the absence of Norodom Sihanouk.
 On March 8, 1999, a Senate was created to solve the political crisis arising from the legislative elections of 1998.

 On July 28, 2001, the King was granted the power to bestow honorary titles as that of oknha.
 On January 19, 2005, the constitutional revision was related to the quorum necessary for the opening of the sessions of the parliament and the investiture of the government, then, on March 9, 2006, a change in voting procedures in the National Assembly and the Senate.
 Finally, a modification relating to the administrative organization was approved in February 2008.